wxyz-abcd/node-haxball/README.md

   - `getDefaultStadiums()`: get default stadium array.
   - `parseStadium(textDataFromHbsFile, onError)`: parse text as a stadium object and return it.
   - `exportStadium(stadium)`: generate and return text(.hbs) content from a `stadium` object.

+- `Query`: Static functions to query map features.
+For now, `roomState` has to come from either `Room.getRoomDataOriginal` or the extrapolated parameter in `Renderer.render`.
+  - `getVertexAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first vertex that has a distance to `mapCoordinate` lower than `threshold`.
+  - `getSegmentAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first segment that has a distance to `mapCoordinate` lower than `threshold`.
+  - `getGoalAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first goal that has a distance to `mapCoordinate` lower than `threshold`.
+  - `getPlaneAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first plane that has a distance to `mapCoordinate` lower than `threshold`.
+  - `getJointAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first joint that has a distance to `mapCoordinate` lower than `threshold`.
+  - `getDiscAtMapCoord(roomState, mapCoordinate)`: Finds the first disc that has a distance to `mapCoordinate` lower than `threshold`.

 - `Room`: The class that currently hosts all room operations.
 Should only be initialized by either `Room.join` or `Room.create`.
   - `static functions`: These functions are used to create/join a room.